yury-lysogorskiy/lammps/doc/src/python.rst

 ----------

-A Python function can also be invoked within the formula for an equal-style, vector-style, or atom-style variable.
-This means the Python function will be invoked whenever the variable is invoked.
+As noted above, a Python function can also be invoked within the formula for an equal-style, vector-style, or atom-style variable.
+This means the Python function will be invoked whenever that variable is invoked.
 In the case of a vector-style variable, the Python function can be invoked once per element of the global vector.
 In the case of an atom-style variable, the Python function can be invoked once per atom.

 Here are three simple examples using equal-, vector-, and atom-style variables to trigger execution of a Python function: